embernet/sidekick/docs/local-installation.md

   - You can get one [here](https://beta.openai.com/).
   - This will enable Sidekick to use the OpenAI API to generate responses to your prompts.
 - You will need to create your own JWT_SECRET.
-  - This should be a randome alphanumeric string of at leat 32 characters
+  - This should be a random alphanumeric string of at leat 32 characters
   - This is for encrypting JSON Web Tokens used to secure the server REST end-points

 Create a .env file in the server directory to store the keys